This game-wide Code Of Conduct is mandatory for all members, attendees and guests.

 We're required by the DBGA (our ruling party) to keep an up-to-date list of our membership.

-Please fill out our initial census if you haven't yet.
-There's also a simple form for any changes you may have to submit.
+Once you've decided this is for you, please fill out our membership census if you haven't yet.
+There's also a simple form for any changes members may have to submit.
 Membership is free.

 Every chapter must sign and follow a contract with the DBGA.

 In addition to the Chapter Contract each Chapter should have its own set of Bylaws.
 These are our new and improved Bylaws!
 Fleshed out and detailed, current as of 3-31-2018.

 Every chapter must keep accurate attendance records of their practices, events, build days, battles and such.

 Here you will find a list with links to the spreadsheets for all of our various areas.
 These records are able to be updated by any member, this way we can ensure there is always someone to record attendance.

 The realm treasury is fluid, with the possibility of incteases and decreases as the needs of the realm dictate.
 At the link above you'll find a spreadsheet that is updated quarterly by our elected Book Keeper.